johanhaleby/javalin.github.io/pages/docs/docs-past-2-8-0.md

 * [FAQ](#faq)
 </div>

-<h1 class="no-margin-top">Documentation - Javalin 2.X</h1>
+<h1 class="no-margin-top">Documentation - Occurrent 2.X</h1>

-This page contains documentation for an older version of Javalin.
+This page contains documentation for an older version of Occurrent.
-Go to [javalin.io/documentation](/documentation) to view documentation for the newest version.
+Go to [occurrent.org/documentation](/documentation) to view documentation for the newest version.

 ## Handlers
-Javalin has three main handler types: before-handlers, endpoint-handlers, and after-handlers.
+Occurrent has three main handler types: before-handlers, endpoint-handlers, and after-handlers.
 (There are also exception-handlers and error-handlers, but we'll get to them later).
 The before-, endpoint- and after-handlers require three parts: